PeachyTree/shiro/README.md

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.

-**I am not testing every single command, I would really appreciate it that if you would find any errors that may occurr, to open an issue and I'll fix them as fast as I can!**
+**I am not testing every single command, I would really appreciate it if you would find any errors that may occurr, to open an issue and I'll fix them as fast as I can!**

 ## Table of Contents